kanaka/data-defined-systems/docs/presentations/source/presentation.md

 - A bit of a mouthful

-- Focus of this presentation is on tools so it will be demo heavy.
+- Focus of this presentation is on tools.
-- However, there are themes woven through these tools that I want to
+- However, there are some themes woven through these tools that I want to emphasize:
-  emphasize:
     - data-defined tools development and testing.
     - containerized
     - clojure: the major tools I'm going to show are written in Clojure
-- lot to cover so I won't take question during the talk but I would love to answer any questions people have either in the discussion channel or in the hall-way track!
+- <b>Lot to cover so I won't take question during the talk but I would love to answer any questions people have either in the discussion channel or in the hall-way track!</b>

 ---